Institutional Research, Planning, Effectiveness and Technology

 Upon receipt of application materials, the Vice President of IRPET will convene the IRB.

-Management Information Systems and several other offices work to meet technology needs across the College.
+Information Technology and several other offices work to meet technology needs across the College.
 Students and employees may complete a Technical Support request for help in a variety of areas:

 - MyCourses and other Distance Education elements